top of page

 ALIGMENT & COMPLIANCE

-Enclave Development Aligment Plan Conservation and Development (POCD) and Midpoint Development District (MDD)
+Enclave Development Alignment Plan Conservation and Development (POCD) and Midpoint Development District (MDD)

 Narrative-Alignment with the Farmington POCD